 Trust Elevation Concepts

-While the flow diagram above is easy to understand, implicit in the Core Model are several key components and processes.
+While the flow diagram above is easy to understand, implicit in the Core Model are several key components and processes, as shown in Section 4.2.
 The first of these is a component within the resource which functions as a policy engine capable of consuming the asserted user data and making a determination as to whether that data satisfies the resource’s policy for authentication risk mitigation.
 The resource must have previously performed a risk assessment and adopted a risk mitigation strategy ([NIST RMF] and [ISO ISMS] are examples of methodologies for these antecedent steps).

 The second key component is again an antecedent service generated during the risk assessment and mitigation process.
 It is composed of a capability to recognize which, if any, risks have been adequately mitigated by the initial transaction, which risks remain to be mitigated and preferred methods for satisfying the remaining needs.